Dalmatian dog: Health

-Like other breeds, Dalmatians display a propensity towards certain health problems specific to their breed, such as deafness, allergies, and urinary stones.
-Reputable breeders have their puppies' BAER (brainstem auditory evoked response) tested to ensure the status of the hearing on their pups.
-The Dalmatian Club of America lists the average lifespan of a Dalmatian at between 11 and 13 years, although some can live as long as 15 to 16 years.
-Breed health surveys in the US and the UK show an average lifespan of 9.9 and 11.55 years, respectively.
-In their late teens, both males and females may suffer bone spurs and arthritic conditions.
+A 2024 UK study found a life expectancy of 13.2 years for the Dalmatian compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

+In their late teens, both males and females may suffer from bone spurs and arthritic conditions.
 Autoimmune thyroiditis may be a relatively common condition for the breed, affecting 11.6% of dogs.

+Dermatological conditions

+The breed is predisposed the following dermatological conditions: atopic dermatitis, solar dermatosis, and squamous cell carcinoma.

 Deafness

-A genetic predisposition for deafness is a serious health problem for Dalmatians; American Dalmatians exhibit a prevalence for bilateral congenital sensoneural deafness of 8% (for which there is no possible treatment), compared with 5.3% for the UK population.
-Deafness was not recognized by early breeders, so the breed was thought to be unintelligent.
-Many breeders, when hearing testing started to become the norm, were amazed to discover that they had unilateral hearing dogs.
-Even after recognizing the problem as a genetic fault, breeders did not understand the dogs' nature, and deafness in Dalmatians continues to be a frequent problem.
+A study in the UK found 18.4% of tested Dalmatians to be deaf in either one or both ears.
+This study also found no association between coat colour and deafness.
+A Swiss study looking at 575 dogs from 33 different families found 16.5% of Dalmatians to be deaf in either one or both ears.
+A German study of 1899 dogs from 169 different kennels found 19.6% of Dalmatians to be deaf in one or both ears.
+This study concluded that genes other than those responsible for colouring significantly contributed to deafness.
+A US study found 25.7% of Dalmatians to be deaf in one or both ears.
+This study found that the evidence of a single gene being responsible for deafness to be unlikely.

 Researchers now know deafness in albino and piebald animals is caused by the absence of mature melanocytes in the inner ear.
 This may affect one or both ears.
-The condition is also common in other canine breeds that share a genetic propensity for light pigmentation.
-This includes, but is not limited to Bull Terriers, Dogo Argentinos, Poodles, Boxers, Border Collies and Great Danes.

 Typically, only dogs with bilateral hearing are bred, although those with unilateral hearing, and even dogs with bilateral deafness, make fine pets with appropriate training.
-The main, and most noticeable, difference in a dog with uni hearing is that they do not have directional hearing; though the dog will be able to hear someone, they will not be able to hear the direction they are in.
+The main, and most noticeable, difference in a dog with uni hearing is that they do not have directional hearing; while sounds are audible to the dog, it will be unable to pinpoint from which direction the sounds are coming.
 The Dalmatian Club of America's position on deaf pups is that they should not be used for breeding, and that humane euthanasia may be considered as an "alternative to placement".
 The British Dalmatian Club recommends only purchasing pups who are BAER-tested, and requests all members to provide BAER testing results of their puppies so that the true deafness statistics can be looked at.

 It has been proved that it is the inheritance of the extreme piebald gene that causes blue eyes.
 It is therefore frowned upon to breed from blue-eyed Dalmatians even if they are fully hearing.
-Blue-eyed Dalmatians are not typically shown in the UK.
+In the UK blue eyes are considered a breed standard fault so blue-eyed Dalmatians will not be rewarded in the show ring.